 Whether the MSP is a member of the IT Cowboy School or the Process School is mostly irrelevant.
 What is relevant is which of the schools you prefer to align.
-I suspect, given that you are a CFO, you prefer order and a predictable process in your finance work.
-But, does your organization also have a standardized sales process, marketing process, or service delivery process at this stage of its development?
-Do you have a mindset that small and nimble startups need "strategic flexibility" and that process is only for "big" companies?
+Does your organization also have a standardized sales process, marketing process, or service delivery process at this stage of its development?
+Do you have a mindset that small and nimble start-ups need "strategic flexibility" and that process is only for "big" companies?
 Or, are you exhausted by having to "reinvent the wheel" every time you get a new IT person, onboard/terminate an employee, or implement a new technology platform?